ZLB: A Blockchain to Tolerate Colluding Majorities: Experimental Evaluation

 This section is dedicated to answer the following questions: Does \blockchain offer practical performance in a geo-distributed environment?
-When $f<n/3$ how does \solution perform compared to the raw state machine replication at the heart of Facebook Libra?
-When $f\geq n/3$, what is the impact of large scale coalition attacks on the recovery of \solution?
-We defer the evaluation of a zero-loss payment application to~\cref{ssec:eval-payment}.
+When $f<n/3$ how does \solution perform compared to the raw state machine replication at the heart of Facebook Libra~\cite{BBC19} and the recent fast Red Belly Blockchain~\cite{CNG21}?
+When Libra and Red Belly Blockchain are unsafe (i.e., $f\geq n/3$), what is the impact of large scale coalition attacks on the recovery of \solution? \iftechrep We defer the evaluation of a zero-loss payment application to~\cref{ssec:eval-payment}. \else \fi